CodeExplorer430/srms-website/README.md

    - Access the Faculty management section
    - Add, edit or remove faculty members

-3. **Admission Information**:
+3. **Media Management**:
-   - Update through the Admissions management section
+   - Use the Media Library to upload and manage images
+   - Bulk upload is available for multiple files

 ## Backup Procedures